 From 2002 to 2008, I served as a technical consultant for several projects, funded by the Navy and other defense components, to develop devices for navigation and geopositioning that would work by autonomously observing stars both day and night.
 (I had been active for many years in advocating for the development of such devices as a complement to GPS navigation for U.S. defense forces.)
 This work continues within a number of companies.
 U.S. patent 8,260,567 covers a specific navigational method that I developed as part of my contribution to the effort.

 Another of my interests is astronomy education.
 When I was a staff member at the Naval Observatory, I wrote many of the public-access web pages for the Astronomical Applications Department and regularly assisted with the observatory's public tour.
 For nine years I chaired the Executive Committee for Washington Area Astronomers Meetings and helped to organize several teachers' workshops in astronomy.
 For over ten years I served as a judge for the DC citywide science fair, and for two years was the coordinator for the Naval Observatory's summer student program.
-One of the students I mentored (who is now finishing her Ph.D.) was a finalist in the 2003 Intel National Science Talent Search for her work investigating the accuracy of the measured motions of stars listed in several important data sources.
+One of the students I mentored (who now has her Ph.D. and works in another field) was a finalist in the 2003 Intel National Science Talent Search for her work investigating the accuracy of the measured motions of stars listed in several important data sources.
 Now that I live in Cecil County, Maryland, I have been judging science fairs and doing other informal science-education activities here.

 Oral history interview upon retirement from the Naval Observatory (PDF, 604k)

 My technical book on recent changes in astronomical computations